 Navigating COVID-19: an update from Nigeria

 This month’s update is from the Nigerian Association of Dermatologists (NAD), awarded a DermLink grant in 2020 to undertake their End Advanced Skin Cancer Scourge in Albinos Project (EASCAP).
-As part of this, Dr Nkechi Anne Enechukwu and her team provided dermatological care and skin cancer prevention training to Persons Living with Albinism (PWA) in Anambra State, Nigeria.
+As part of this, Dr Nkechi Anne Enechukwu and her team provided dermatological care and skin cancer prevention training to Persons with Albinism in Anambra State, Nigeria.

 During these workshops, attendees also received free skin checks and follow up treatment as many presented signs of skin cancer.
 With the onset of the COVID-19 pandemic, Dr Enechukwu had to suspend community-based clinics and workshops.
 In place of this, they developed radio and text message-based awareness material.
-Despite these challenges, they continued to provide free skin checks and treatment for PWAs but on a one-to-one basis.
+Despite these challenges, they continued to provide free skin checks and treatment for Persons with Albinism but on a one-to-one basis.

 Following treatment, patients were monitored and advised through WhatsApp and online consultations.
 They also received fluorouracil creams and soaps and sun protection packages of sunscreen, hats, and clothing.
-As a result, they were able to reduce the number of mortality and disabilities from advanced skin cancers in PWA within a year.
+As a result, they were able to reduce the number of mortality and disabilities from advanced skin cancers in Persons with Albinism within a year.
 Considering this, the NAD will continue its SunSmart campaign to ensure that this trend continues.

 The project was a great success.
 Nonetheless, there were challenges.
 Therefore, Dr Enechukwu notes the lessons learnt were as follows: